 “We can both hear you,” Olivia says, throwing popcorn at her friend.

 “I know,” Dana says, flinging popcorn back, amused when a kernel hits Olivia’s face.
 “So, could you kindly shut up?
 We didn’t sneak in here to listen to your version of the movie.”

 Olivia and Frank both pretend to be offended, but they quiet down after that.
 Olivia attempts to pass me more candy, a peace offering for her earlier irritation over my unsolicited advice.
 I feel relieved.

 “Now that I can hear the movie, I think I like it,” I tell her, playfully bumping her elbow off of my armrest.

-She giggles and then surprises me with, “I think I’m going to miss you while you’re away.”
+She surprises me with, “I think I’m going to miss you while you’re away.”